-Gymnastics New Zealand (GNZ) resources are for the use of GNZ affiliated member clubs, coaches officials and participants who are GNZ members.
+Gymnastics New Zealand (Gymnastics NZ) resources are for the use of Gymnastics NZ affiliated member clubs, coaches, officials, and participants who are Gymnastics NZ members.
 This includes but not exclusive to programme guides, technical handbooks, handbooks and associated coach and judge education.

-GNZ member only programme resources may not be:
+Gymnastics NZ member only programme resources may not be

-- Used in whole, or part, to design and deliver a non-member programme including education. - Copied and or reproduced in whole, or part, in another programme or event material without permission from GNZ. - Distributed in whole, or part, to another person or organisation. - Displayed in whole, or part, on a public platform i.e., social media, websites.
+- used in whole, or part, to design and deliver a non-member programme including education - copied and or reproduced in whole, or part, in another programme or event material without permission from Gymnastics NZ - distributed in whole, or part, to another person or organisation - displayed in whole, or part, on a public platform i.e., social media, websites.

-To use this guide outside of the above defined purpose please contact: office@gymnasticsnz.com
+To use this guide outside of the above defined purpose please contact office@gymnasticsnz.com.